Set to Lead: MBA Alum Named JMB CEO

 Walters has seen that approach regularly pay dividends, which keeps his job fresh and exciting.

 “The most fulfilling thing about my work is having the privilege to work with my team,” he says.
 “As the leader of a growing operation in a highly competitive business, we often find ourselves in some very challenging situations.
-Having team members who believe in what we do and who are willing to get out of their comfort zone to achieve success, despite adversity, is priceless to me.”
+Having team members who believe in what we do and will leave their comfort zone to achieve success is priceless to me.”

 After earning his MBA degree, Walters’ goal was to become CEO.
 Having achieved his goal, he hopes to build on JMB’s strong history while fostering a culture of growth and trust among his team.

-“Also, I hope to take the experience and education that I have gained in my career and share it with my team.
-In my opinion, being a good leader is about how well you can communicate your vision, knowledge, and ideas to your team.
+“Also, I hope to take the education I've gained and share it with my team.
+In my opinion, being a good leader is about how well you communicate your vision, knowledge, and ideas to your team.
 Gaining the trust of my team, clients, and stakeholders is the goal.
 When I achieve that the rest will fall into place.”